Name: 'Monument on Cvibelj Hill' or 'Monument to the Liberation War in Žužemberk'

 Oath Monument at Plešivica pri Žalni:

-Roughly 20km west of Žužemberk near the village of Plešivica pri Žalni is a small unique monument in the shape of a hand.
-This monument marks the location where two units of the National Security (Narodna zaščita) defense force were sworn in to their duties on May 28th, 1942, whose primary tasks were to perform background and supplementary duties for the Slovene Partisans.
+Roughly 20km west of Žužemberk near the village of Plešivica pri Žalni is a small unique monument in the shape of a hand (Photo 9).
+This monument marks the location where two units of the National Security (Narodna zaščita) defense force were sworn into their duties on May 28th, 1942, whose primary tasks were to perform background and supplementary duties for the Slovene Partisans.
 This memorial sculpture's shape is meant to depict the hand sign a soldier would make while giving their oath to be sworn into their military position.
-The monument was unveiled on May 28th, 1977, celebrating 35 years since the swearing in ceremony, and was created by Slovene architect Janez Lužar.
+The monument was unveiled on May 28th, 1977, celebrating 35 years since the swearing-in ceremony, and was created by Slovene architect Janez Lužar.
 A metal plaque at the base of the monument reads (translated into English): "Notable people and surrounding villagers were here on May 28th, 1942 when the Liberation Front swore in and established two National Security units.
-The Union of Fighters and local community of Žalna."
+The Union of Fighters and the local community of Žalna."
 The coordinates for the monument are N45°55'33.9", E14°42'45.7".

 One curious aspect of this monument is that the three finger oath in which it depicts is a symbol which is often directly associated with the Serbian people, or, as political scientist Anamaria Dutceac Segeste notes, "...the salute remains a distinctive sign for the ethnic Serb and a symbol for belonging to the Serbian nation".
 For instance, in 2017 a memorial sculpture to Bosnia War victims was built in Zvornik, BiH by the ethnic-Serb community there in a very similar style to this one.
 From this perspective, its presence here in Slovenia seems potentially a bit unusual.
 Perhaps the Slovene Partisans borrowed this symbol for their oath ceremonies, but I was unable to find any sources which indicated this.
 If anyone from the region has further insights as to the symbolic or historical significance behind the usage of this hand-oath gesture in this monument's design, please contact me.